FreeComputerBooks.com

 Elementary Calculus: An Infinitesimal Approach (H. Jerome Keisler)

-This book is concerned with the infinitesimal approach originally set forth by Newton and Leibnitz, using Non-standard analysis.
+This first-year calculus book is centered around the use of infinitesimals.
+It is concerned with the infinitesimal approach originally set forth by Newton and Leibnitz, using Non-standard analysis.

 -